brege/brege.org/content/post/nonlinear-weightlifting-progression-scheme/index.md

 ### Possible Improvements

-* Create a similar pathway table for the goal of adding a rep, instead of adding $5 \textrm{lbs}$ to the bar.
+* Create a similar pathway table for the goal of adding a rep, instead of adding $5 \text{lbs}$ to the bar.
+Will take a good amount of effort.

-* Implement a pyramid scheme with broader rep ranges.
+* Implement a pyramid scheme with broader rep ranges in the progression chart histogram.
 I haven't thought much about this yet, but when I can hit 7 reps on heavy compound lifts, I feel like I'm entering a moderately safe 7–12 rep range.
 At that point, the effort level shifts to something different.

-* The Epley model is just one of many.
+* ~~The Epley model is just one of many.
 I haven't explored the others yet because I could solve this with fractional arithmetic in my head while "ape-brained" in the gym.
-However, adding a dropdown toggle to choose different models, and referring to recent literature on advancements in curve fitting, would make this tool more robust.
-Similar to how the Opus audio codec performs at different fidelities with various bitrates, I'm sure that the pathway from 1RM to 30RM follows a more complex, multi-fitted approach.
+However, adding a dropdown toggle to choose different models, and referring to recent literature on advancements in curve fitting, would make this tool more robust.~~ Similar to how the Opus audio codec performs at different fidelities with various bitrates, I'm sure that the pathway from 1RM to 30RM follows a more complex, multi-fitted approach.

 ### References